avinash0161/avinash0161.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-> I have become my own version of an optimist.
-If I can’t make it through one door, I’ll go through another door – or I’ll make a door.
-Something terrific will come no matter how dark the present.
+> Have no fear of perfection; you'll never reach it.
 >
-> -*Rabindranath Tagore*
+> -*Marie Curie*

-I am a Computer Science PhD student in University of California, Irvine, under the supervision of [Prof. Chen Li](https://chenli.ics.uci.edu/).
-My research is in the field of databases and scalable data processing systems.
-I work on the [Texera service](https://github.com/Texera/texera) and the [Amber engine](http://www.vldb.org/pvldb/vol13/p740-kumar.pdf) that powers it.
+I did my PhD in Computer Science from University of California, Irvine, under the supervision of [Prof. Chen Li](https://chenli.ics.uci.edu/).
+My doctoral research was in the field of databases and scalable data processing systems.
+I worked on the [Texera service](https://github.com/Texera/texera) and the [Amber engine](http://www.vldb.org/pvldb/vol13/p740-kumar.pdf) that powers it.

 I completed Bachelors and Masters in Computer Science and Engineering from IIT Roorkee.
 Thereafter, I worked at Microsoft for two years on Office for Android and the Kaizala product, before joining UCI to pursue PhD.